JereKuusela/valheim-upgrade_world/publish/README.md

 2. Download the latest zip
 3. Extract it in the \<GameDirectory\>\BepInEx\plugins\ folder.

+# Quick instructions:

+1. Back up your world!
+2. Install the mod.
+3. Load the world.
+4. Open console with F5. write upgrade and press enter.
+5. Wait.
+6. Check that your bases are ok (especially if in Plains).
+7. If not, restore back up. read more detailed instructions and go back to the first step.
+8. Uninstall the mod.
+9. Enjoy tar pits!

 # Query

 "query" command prints out how many zones would get upgraded or removed when running other commands.
 Useful to check if zones are filtered properly.